Duke13019/5G-Course/5G-Architecture/README.md

 ## Deployment
    All the files are in the deployment folder and, in theory, using the command `docker-compose up -d` will launch the environment.
 Note that you won't have to touch to any file to deploy the network.

-Once the docker-compose has executed, I recommend to redirect the log outputs of each container in a dedicated file with  `docker logs deployment_*_1 > log_*.txt`.
-We should now find in those files proofs of successful execution such as : `NG Setup procedure is successful` within the gnB log and `PDU Session establishment is successful` within the UE log.
+Once the docker-compose is executed, I recommend redirecting the log outputs of each container in a dedicated file with  `docker logs deployment_*_1 > log_*.txt`.
+We should now find in those files evidence of successful execution such as : `NG Setup procedure is successful` within the gnB log and `PDU Session establishment is successful` within the UE log.

 Note that for now the possibility to define the number of `UEs` has not been implemented yet.
-The `entrypoint-ue.sh` file can be modified to do so before rebuilding the the docker images.
+The `entrypoint-ue.sh` file can be modified to do so before rebuilding the docker images.

 ## Web UI